Syrius Dog is located outside of Charles Town, West Virginia and services areas of West Virginia, Virginia and Maryland.

-We take a simple honest approach when it comes to dog training, and strive to find ways to incoorperate training into your daily life so it doesn’t feel like just another thing on your to-do list.
-Obedience commands are great, but they are just icing on the cake.
-True success with your dog comes when you begin to look at your relationship with your dog, the bigger picture, to better understand the why behind what they are doing.
+We take a simple honest approach to dog training, and strive to find ways to incoorperate training into your daily life so it doesn’t feel like just another thing on your to-do list.
+Obedience commands are great, but they are just icing on the cake of life with your dog.

 Meet the Team